Grand River Transit: Connect-to-GO

-Current routes
+System routes

-Routes are listed effective September 5, 2022.
+Routes are listed effective September 2, 2024.
 The following is a general summary of route services; for details, consult the official website.
-Routes numbered below 100 are local services, in the 200s are express service with the iXpress brand, and in the 300s are full rapid transit with the Ion brand.
+Routes numbered below 100 are local services, numbers in the 100s are express services (the only remaining of which is 110) in the 200s are iXpress service with the iXpress brand, and in the 300s are fully integrated rapid transit.
 Routes marked + use smaller BusPLUS vehicles.
+All routes, excluding 79 make connections to major transit hubs.

+Frequency on routes will vary.
+Routes like the 7, 201, & 301 provide more frequent service all day, while routes like the 34 have service levels limited to peak hours.

 Vehicle fleet

+At launch, Grand River Transit's fleet was originally made of busses from Kitchener Transit and Cambridge Transit's fleet, with the later new Nova Bus LFS addition to the fleet.
+Most of these busses retired in or before 2010.

+Today, GRT provides over 250 busses, 35 MobilityPlus vehicles, and 15 LRVS for the Region of Waterloo.
+GRT's fleet is a mix of 4th gen Nova Bus LFS series, New Flyer Industries (NFI) XD-40 busses, and brand new Vicinity Classic.

+ION Light rail uses 15 Bombardier Flexity Freedom light rail vehicles, all of which are stored at the Dutton LRT Maintenance Storage Facility.
+ION Bus is provided with 9 designated buses, though sometimes ION Bus is provided with the traditional local buses and vice versa.

-In 2022, Grand River Transit announced that they had ordered six electric Nova Bus LFSe+ to their fleet, scheduled to arrive in spring 2023.
-An additional five electric buses will arrive in 2024.
+In 2022, Grand River Transit said that they would replace their old diesel fleet with newer electric and hybrid buses such as the electric and hybrid counterparts of the LFS series.

 Facilities

 One major transit terminal is operated and staffed, the Ainslie St. Transit Terminal at Galt City Centre in Cambridge.
 In downtown Kitchener, customer service functions come from an office at 105 King Street East, near Frederick station.
-No GRT services remain at the Charles Street Transit Terminal, and is planned to be a reconciliation building (as of now).
+No GRT services remain at the Charles Street Transit Terminal.

 All ION stations have customer help points and ticket machines; most are major transfer points, with Waterloo’s Conestoga Mall, Kitchener’s Fairview Park Mall, and the University of Waterloo station also having off-street bus terminals.
 Unstaffed off-road satellite terminals are also in place at The Boardwalk Station, Stanley Park Mall, Sportsworld, Sunrise Centre, and Cambridge Centre.
 An additional terminal at the Conestoga College Doon Campus is planned.

 Other significant transfer points include King Street/University Avenue, Holiday Inn Drive/Hespeler, Conestoga College-Doon Campus, and the Preston Towne Centre.

-Grand River Transit has three garages:
+Grand River Transit has 4 garages: